-In many countries, cleft children and their families live on the margins of society.
-Because of their disfigurement, they are stigmatized as disabled, ridiculed and marginalized.
+In many countries, cleft children and their families are treated like outcasts.
+Because of their cleft, the children are stigmatized as disabled, ridiculed and marginalized.
 Very few are able to attend school.
-In addition, many of the children suffer from serious health problems.
-We want cleft children regardless of their origin to have access to safe, qualified and comprehensive treatment – and thus a chance to live a better life.
+In addition, many of the children have serious health problems.
+We want cleft children from all countries and backgrounds to have access to safe, high-quality, and comprehensive treatment, giving them a chance to live a better life.
 To achieve this goal, we invest in the long-term development of our projects – as a foundation for functioning treatment structures and thus sustainable aid for our project countries.

 Following the motto “Helping people help themselves”, we pursue the goal of developing independent structures in our project countries.
 The medical effort on site is organized independently by our local partners.
 In our 12 project countries, more than 250 local doctors, therapists and project coordinators ensure on-site medical care and ongoing support for patients.

 Some of our aid projects are supported by German doctors on a voluntary basis with their specialist expertise.
 They usually visit the project country they are overseeing once a year.
 In addition to regular project evaluation, these visits are also used to further educate local partners.
 We also promote interdisciplinary exchange between our international project partners.
 All of these measures have one goal: to ensure high quality treatment worldwide.

 The most important part of the treatment is the surgery.
 Performed by a skilled, qualified surgeon it makes children with a cleft lip look “normal” again.
 If there is also a cleft palate, at least one further operation is required.
 An untreated cleft palate has serious consequences: the children cannot eat and drink properly and speak with difficulty.